menkari/MicroCampaign/README.md

 an API or third party services in order to keep data or access secure.
 The whole point is to provide rich functionality and keep the **COSTS LOW**

+Because services like AWS Cognito use federated logins in order to authenticate users, you can furnish your users with a multitude of login options without having to write any authentication code yourself (unless you want to that is).
+The other awesome thing is you can push settings to Cognito and they'll be available anywhere the user is provided that they use the same login and cognito is implemented.

-Seriously, you could run a single page application like using Angular or React, store the codebase in AWS S3, Azure Blob or Google Cloud Platform Bucket and have data persisted like a normal database and run it for less than $5 per month (YMMV).
+Seriously, you could run a single page application using Angular or React, store the codebase in AWS S3, Azure Blob or Google Cloud Platform Bucket and have data persisted like a normal database and run it for less than $5 per month (YMMV).